visualtechnet/cheap-travel-thrill/README.md

-# Personal Travel Blog Website by Mark Guerrero
+# Cheap Travel Thrill

-My desire to travel across the beautiful country of Philippines has led me to create this blog.
-I've always wanted to try Philippine's different local food, visit scenic places, mingle with locales and experience their festivals and local hospitality.
+Cheap Travel Thrill is a travel resource and blog about my different adventures in the Phillipines including visit to local destinations and scenic places and experience different festivals and local hospitality.

 ## Table of Contents